Research

 To enable this, members are exploring resilience valuation approaches that recognise the systemic and cascading nature of climate and disaster risk, and consider the broad economic, social and environmental costs and benefits of resilience building projects.

 We have been working collaboratively to refining our shared understanding of challenges that organisations face when trying to undertake a robust approach to resilience valuation.
-Research Statements are published regularly to share key findings from research, collaboration and practice at different stages of our exploration of the resilience valuation landscape:
+Research Statements are published regularly to share key findings from research, collaboration and practice at different stages of our exploration of the resilience valuation landscape.
+The learnings from research statements informed the development of our Concept Paper: A Pathway Towards Systemic Resilience Investment

 We defined a robust approach as one that adopts a systemic, multi-hazard and whole-of-life perspective considering interdependencies and externalities.
 A robust approach is also functional and reliable.